hyperNURb/hypernurb.github.io/index.md

 ##### Octane AI
 Octane AI is a Facebook Messenger chatbot platform that specializes in ecommerce marketing.
-My resposibilities were to develop features focused around Shopify integration and build 3rd party platform integrations.
+My resposibilities were to develop features focused around our Shopify integration and build 3rd party platform integrations.
+During the time I was there the Octane AI Shopify App was featured by Shopify twice and also was a trending app in their app store.

 ##### Reciprocity Inc.